galaxyproject/galaxy-hub/content/events/2024-04-25-ESG-annual-meeting/index.md

 starts: 2024-10-24
 ends: 2024-10-24
 organiser: ALU Freiburg Team
+contact: Anika Erxleben-Eggenhofer
 location:  ParkInn Hotel, Alexanderplatz 7, 10178, Berlin
 supporters: EU
 ---

-The annual meeting of the European project [EuroScienceGateway](https://eurosciencegateway.eu), where representatives of each Consortium partner meet to make strategic decisions.
+The annual meeting of the Horizon Europe project EOSC [EuroScienceGateway](https://eurosciencegateway.eu) takes place in Berlin after the EOSC Symposium.
+Representatives of each consortium partner meet to join the general assembly and make strategic decisions for the remaining project time.